Chi Ossé: Personal life

 Ossé's father was Reginald Ossé, a Haitian-American hip hop music attorney, executive, journalist, editor and podcaster.
-His mother owns and operates The Bakery on Bergen, a small business in Prospect Heights, Brooklyn.
+His mother, Akim Vann, owns and operates The Bakery on Bergen, a small business in Prospect Heights, Brooklyn.
 His grandfather was Teddy Vann, a music producer who grew up in Brooklyn’s Bensonhurst neighborhood and won a Grammy working with his longtime protege Luther Vandross.

 Ossé is openly queer.
 He lives in Crown Heights, and is a practicing Nichiren Buddhist.
+He is also a competitive powerlifter.